Blohm & Voss P 203: Design

 The P 203 was conceived by Blohm & Voss as a multi-role fighter-bomber, using mixed powerplants in an otherwise conventional layout.
 At that time jet engines could provide a high maximum speed but were unreliable and suffered poor thrust at low speeds, on the other hand conventional propellers provided good thrust at low-to-medium speeds but struggled as speeds increased.
 By using both kinds of powerplant, excellent performance across the whole speed range could be achieved.
 The P 203 was to carry two of each.

 The fuselage was of broadly conventional layout, having a two-crew cabin at the front, a bomb bay underneath the centre and a conventional tail with remote rear gun barbette.

 The mid-mounted wing was straight and of two different, untapered sections.
 The inboard sections had a deep chord front to back and were thick enough to house the main landing gear.
 They ended at wing-mounted nacelles which housed the powerplants.
-BMW 801J radial piston engines at the front drove twin propellers in the ordinary manner, while slung below and behind each of these and faired into the nacelle was a jet engine.
-Three versions were studied, each having a different type of jet engine; the P 203.01 had Heinkel-Hirth HeS 011A engines, the P 203.02 a Junkers Jumo variant and the P 203.03 a BMW type.
+BMW 801TJ radial piston engines at the front drove twin propellers in the ordinary manner, while slung below and behind each of these and faired into the nacelle was a jet engine.
+Three versions were studied, each having a different type of jet engine; the P 203.01 had Heinkel-Hirth HeS 011A engines, the P 203.02 had Junkers Jumo 004 engines and the P 203.03 had BMW 003 engines.
 Outboard of the nacelles were thinner and shallower, lower-drag outer wing sections.

 Besides the tail barbette, additional armament was housed in the nose.

 Also unusual for the era was a tricycle undercarriage arrangement, with a nosewheel retracting up beneath the cabin.